2006 McDonald's All-American Boys Game: 2006 game

 The game was telecast live by ESPN.
 The halftime performance by hip hop artist Nick Cannon took second stage to the showcase of basketball talent at the 2006 McDonald's All American Games.

-A sold-out boys' game was headlined by hometown favorite and co-Most Valuable Player of the Game, Chase Budinger (Houston Rockets), who had 11 points, four assists, three steals and three rebounds.
-He shared the John R. Wooden Most Valuable Player Award with West-squad teammate Kevin Durant (Golden State Warriors), who racked-up 25 points, five rebounds, four assists and two steals.
+A sold-out boys' game was headlined by hometown favorite and co-Most Valuable Player of the Game, Chase Budinger, who had 11 points, four assists, three steals and three rebounds.
+He shared the John R. Wooden Most Valuable Player Award with West-squad teammate Kevin Durant, who racked-up 25 points, five rebounds, four assists and two steals.
 The East Team was led by Gerald Henderson (Charlotte Bobcats) with 16 points and Thaddeus Young (Indiana Pacers) with 14 points.
 Morgan Wootten Player of the Year award winner and boys' East Team player Greg Oden (Portland Trail Blazers) also had a stellar game with 10 points, five rebounds and four blocks despite an injured right wrist.

 The 2006 crop of McDonald's All Americans made a huge impact during their inaugural season in the NCAA, including placing three players each on the 2007 rosters of the ACC-champion North Carolina Tarheels and Big Ten-champion Ohio State Buckeyes.
 The Big 12 Champion-Kansas Jayhawks also had two players from this squad.

 The West Team came back from being down by 20 points during the first half to win the game 112– 94.
 The West's victory was their first since 2001 and narrowed the series lead to 16–13 in favor of the East squad.